Reserve requirement: Countries and districts without reserve requirements

-Canada, the UK, New Zealand, Australia, Sweden and Hong Kong have no reserve requirements.
+The US, Canada, the UK, New Zealand, Australia, Sweden and Hong Kong have no reserve requirements.

 This does not mean that banks can—even in theory—create money without limit.
 On the contrary, banks are constrained by capital requirements, which are arguably more important than reserve requirements even in countries that have reserve requirements.

 A commercial bank's overnight reserves are not permitted to become negative.
 The central bank will step in to lend a bank funds if necessary so that this does not happen.
 Historically, a central bank might have run out of reserves to lend to banks with liquidity problems and so had to suspend redemptions, but this can no longer happen to modern central banks because of the end of the gold standard worldwide, which means that all nations use a fiat currency.

 A zero reserve requirement cannot be explained by a theory that holds that monetary policy works by varying the quantity of money using the reserve requirement.

 Even in the United States, which retained formal reserve requirements until 2020, the notion of controlling the money supply by targeting the quantity of base money fell out of favor many years ago, and now the pragmatic explanation of monetary policy refers to targeting the interest rate to control the broad money supply.
 (See also Regulation D (FRB).)